Charles King (British Army officer): Family and education

 King was the second son of Charles James Stuart King, a schoolmaster and footballer, and Violet Maud Hankin.
 He was the brother of Edward Leigh Stuart King and Sir Geoffrey Stuart King.

-Born in Windom, Minnesota, he went to England where he was educated at Felsted School from 1904 and 1908, where he was captain of both the Football XI and the Hockey XI in 1908.
+Born in Windom, Minnesota, United States to British parents, King went to England where he was educated at Felsted School from 1904 and 1908.
+He was captain of both the Football XI and the Hockey XI in 1908.
 He later attended the Royal Military Academy in Woolwich, passing out first in 1910 with the Sword of Honour and earning the Pollock Medal.
 He also studied at the Royal School of Military Engineering in Chatham.

 In 1920 King married Kathleen Margaret Rudd and had three sons, all of whom also attended Felsted School: